-First of all, you’ll have to host your audio file on a specialized platform.
-You’ll then want to reference it on various directories so that you can easily share it.
-So how exactly do you navigate through this jungle?
-We’re here to tell you everything.
+Then you’ll want to reference it on various podcast directories so that you can easily share it.
+So how exactly do you navigate through this jungle? 🐒 We’re here to tell you everything.

 - How many episodes do you plan to record?